Barisal Division: Etymology

 Barisal Division is named after its headquarters, the city of Barisal.
 The toponym Barisal is etymologically derived from the Perso-Arabic phrase "Bahr-e-Sawal," translating to "the ship of questions".
 This appellation is rooted in the interactions of Semitic Arab maritime traders, who, in their nautical endeavours, referred to their sea-bound merchant vessels as bahr, which has endured as a term in the lexicon of the Bengali language to this day.
-The perilous and turbulent waters of Bengal’s southern seacoast, notorious for their treacherous waves, presented a hazardous maritime route.
+The perilous and turbulent waters of Bengal's southern seacoast, notorious for their treacherous waves, presented a hazardous maritime route.
 As such, upon encountering this tempestuous stretch of coastline, the Arab traders would often be prompted to pose various queries (sawal) regarding the safety, conditions, and navigability of the route.
 Over time, this word was corrupted to the name Barisal.

 History

 Ancient period

 The modern Barisal division area was the part of Vanga and Gangaridai empire in ancient times.
 The historic land of Vaṅga (Bôngô in Bengali), situated in present-day Barisal division.
 After the fall of Gupta rule in Bengal, the region became a part of Gauda Kingdom in the 6th century.
 Later the region came under the rule of Khadgas, Palas, Chandras and Varmans in the early mediaeval period.
 In ancient times, the region was known as the name Bangala from which probably the medieval name 'Bakla' derived.
 According to the epigraphical records of Sena period, the modern Barisal was known as Anuttara Banga (southern Bengal), an ancient division of Bengal region.
-After the reign of Sena Dynasty, Barisal was ruled by Deva kings in the 12th-13th century.
+After the Sena Dynasty, Barisal was ruled by Deva kings in the 12th-13th century.